 Paths cross [expression] – when two people’s paths cross, it means they meet

-Learn the RECENT IELTS Speaking Part 1 Topic about GETTING UP EARLY on this link https://ieltsdragon.com/ielts-speaking-part-1-getting-up-early/recent-ielts-part-1-sample-answers/
+Study how to answer the recent IELTS Speaking Part 1 about GETTING UP EARLY on this link https://www.ieltsdragon.com/ielts-speaking-part-1-getting-up-early/recent-ielts-part-1-sample-answers/

 Do you have any questions or comments?
 Please leave them below.